Bookmark saved

 Andrew Carmichael stared out through the boardroom window at the sprawling city below.
 He had rented a conference room on the seventy-third floor of this tower for just that reason.
 Everything looked so small down below, like an ant farm scurrying about.
 The Houston skyline stretched to the horizon in every direction—glass towers clustered downtown, the tangled sprawl of freeways, and beyond them the refinery stacks along the Ship Channel, their flare tips burning orange even in daylight.
 A haze hung over the city, part humidity and part petrochemical exhaust, softening the edges of everything past midtown.

-It had cost a fortune to hold his meeting here instead of his own offices, and it proved highly impractical for a business expense, but that didn't matter.
-It was a small price to pay for the ability to convey his influence and wealth over the other people in the boardroom with him.
+It had cost a fortune to hold his meeting here instead of his own offices, but that didn't matter.
+A small price for the ability to convey influence and wealth over the people in the boardroom behind him.

 "Sir?
 We are ready for you."

-Nine in total, plus his secretary, sitting spaced around an oval table.
+Nine investors sat spaced around an oval table.
 The room smelled the way all rented corporate spaces did—new carpet off-gassing, the faintly metallic chill of over-processed air, and beneath it the competing colognes of people who had dressed to intimidate.
-Six men and four women, all dressed to the nines.
-Fen Wu, his secretary, sat in the rear corner of the room, an iPad in hand.
-She shook in her seat when he surveyed her, and shrank under his gaze.

-"I called this meeting," he said, clearing his throat, "because I plan on taking CDM public in two months and—"
+"I called this meeting," he said, "because I plan on taking CDM public in two months and—"

-"It's a mistake," George Trinple said.
-A fat and balding man, he had loose jowls and saggy skin.
+"It's a mistake."
+George Trinple didn't wait for the rest.
+Fat, balding, and smug.
 "We know why you asked us here, boy, and this visit is just a courtesy."

 "I agree," Emily Perkins said.